blastbeng/spotisub/README.md

 * /import/user_playlists => import a random playlist from your spotify account
 * /import/user_playlists/all => import all playlist from your spotify account
 * /import/saved_tracks => import a playlist with all your saved tracks from your spotify account
+* /database/unmatched_songs => show a json containing all the missing songs from your subsonic database

 ## Getting Started